-- 1. to assist the proper development of the municipal district - 2. to preserve buildings or places in the municipal district which are of historical or environmental interest - 3. to restore or maintain buildings or places of historical, environmental, architectural or scientific importance in the municipal district - 4. to assist the proper development of part of the municipal district.
+- 1. to assist the proper development of the municipal district - 2. to preserve buildings or places in the municipal district which are of historical or environmental interest - to restore or maintain buildings or places of historical, environmental, architectural or scientific importance in the municipal district - 4. to assist the proper development of part of the municipal district. - 5.
+Where land is used for a public benefit (e.g. social support services).